Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Experimental Results

-Fortunately, the proposed DL-Net strategy helps to resolve this problem and improve the restoration performance to a remarkable extent.
-As demonstrated in Table~\ref{tab:sisr}, our DL-Nets with VDSR, DRRN and IDN as backends achieve prominent results for both $u=1.3$ and $2.6$ while in the the optimal setting where $u=0$ their PSNR indices drop only a little bit.
-Results on Set-14 and BSD-500 can be found in Section C in the supp.
-We compare our method with a very recent method dedicated to addressing the fixation problem for SISR~\cite{Zhang2018}.
+Fortunately, the proposed DL-Net strategy helps to resolve this problem and improve the SISR performance to a remarkable extent.
+As demonstrated in Table~\ref{tab:sisr}, our DL-Net models with VDSR, DRRN, and IDN as the backbone architectures all achieve prominent results for both $u=1.3$ and $2.6$, while in an ideal setting (i.e., $u=0$) their PSNR indices drop only a little bit.
+We also compared our method with a very recent method dedicated to addressing the fixation problem for SISR~\cite{Zhang2018}.
 Though trained exploiting $10\times$ more images and substantially more parameters ($\sim1.49$M, while our DRRN: $\sim0.36$M), its performance \emph{still diminishes} in the less challenging $\times2$ and $\times 3$ scenarios with $u=2.6$.
 Compared with SRMDNF and the references, our DL-Net shows more stable performance across all degradation settings.
+In addition, though our work mostly focus on \emph{image} restoration, it is possible to adopt our DL-Net to \emph{video} processing, \eg, video super-resolution.
+We tried using our DL-Net on the basis of VESPCN~\cite{caballero2017real}, and we indeed observed performance gain in video super-resolution.
+Specifically, for $\times2$ super-resolution, the VESPCN baseline achieved $33.76$dB, $28.46$dB, and $25.61$dB, for $u=0.0$, $1.3$, and $2.6$ on videos degraded from \url{https://www.harmonicinc.com/4k-demo-footage-download}, respectively, while using our DL-Net led to $33.41$dB, $28.75$dB, and $25.95$dB in the sense of PSNR.
+We did not perform large-scale experiments for this since it is out of the scope of this paper.

+Experimental results on Set-14 and BSD-500 are given in Table~\ref{tab:sisr_set14} and~\ref{tab:sisr_bsd}.
+Obviously, better results can be obtained using our DL-Net, when additional blurring is inevitable.
+It is also worth noting that, with our method, similar PSNR can be obtained under various levels of SISR degradations.
+We don't have qualitative results of SRMDNF on the two popular datasets, so only the baseline is taken for comparison.

+\textbf{Qualitative Results.} We also provide qualitative results for SISR under multiple degradation settings.
+See Figure~\ref{fig:6}, in which we illustrate the luminance channel only to enable comparison between direct outputs of different network models.
+It can be seen that our obtained models show perceptually similar results in different degradation settings while the performance of the original DRRN diminishes significantly under $u=1.3$ and $u=2.6$.